chaezuha/discord-67-bot/README.md

 ### 2. Run with Docker Compose (recommended)

-No clone, no Node, no build — the prebuilt image is published to GHCR.
-Put [`compose.yaml`](compose.yaml) and a `.env` (see [`.env.example`](.env.example)) in a folder, paste your bot token into `.env`, then:
+The prebuilt image is published to GHCR, so you don't need to clone the repo or install Node.
+Put
+[`compose.yaml`](compose.yaml) and a `.env` (see [`.env.example`](.env.example))
+in a folder, paste your bot token into `.env`, then: